Overview - 2019/2020

 Academic Calendars available at www.fanshawec.ca/academicdates

-Program DescriptionThe Public Safety Leadership program is a one-year Ontario College Graduate Certificate.
+Program DescriptionThe Public Safety Leadership program is a one-year Ontario College Graduate Program.
 This program is designed to provide emergency services professionals with opportunities to develop, or further enhance, their leadership competencies.
-This graduate certificate builds on previously obtained emergency services related academics and vocational experience.
+This program builds on previously obtained emergency services related academics and vocational experience.
 Professionals working in public service sectors such as EMS, police and fire who are currently in, or are readying for, a leadership role within their service are appropriate candidates for this program.

 The foundational goal of this program is to equip public safety professionals to advance in their current place of employment or in other emergency services related environments.
-Prospective leadership roles of this graduate program may include, but are not limited to Sergeant, Staff Sergeant, Inspector, Chief, Captain, Charge Nurse, Nurse Co-ordinator, Coach Officer, EMS Superintendent, Supervisor and Manager of Civilian Personnel.
+Prospective leadership roles of this graduate program may include, but are not limited to Sergeant, Staff Sergeant, Inspector, Chief, Captain, Team Leader, Coach Officer, EMS Superintendent, Supervisor and Manager of Civilian Personnel.

 - A broad spectrum of learning methods will be used with a variety of information technologies to deliver course materials and instruction to students.
 This may include the use of multi-media online activities, print materials, web, email, Internet, CD-Rom, computer software, TV or radio.
 Each module will use a combination of delivery methods.